jlaw9/upper-bound-energy-gnn/README.md

 GNN for predicting an upper bound of the relaxed energy for a given unrelaxed structure

-This repo accompanies the paper [Upper-Bound Energy Minimization to Search for Stable Functional Materials with Graph Neural Networks](), _chemRxiv_ 2022.
+This repo accompanies the paper [Upper-Bound Energy Minimization to Search for Stable Functional Materials with Graph Neural Networks](https://doi.org/10.1021/jacsau.2c00540), _JACS Au_ 2022.

 ## Contents
 - Pre-trained models: `pretrained_models`